Commonwealth launches training for bystanders to spot abuse

 “It’s those secondary people who can intervene and literally be responsible for saving someone’s life,” said Scotland.

-The training is part of a wider programme aimed at tackling domestic abuse in partnership with the NO MORE Foundation, a global network of 1,400 organizations working to stop domestic and sexual abuse.
+The training is part of a wider program aimed at tackling domestic abuse in partnership with the NO MORE Foundation, a global network of 1,400 organizations working to stop domestic and sexual abuse.

 Scotland, the first woman to run the 54-nation group of 2.4 billion people, said tackling gender violence and discrimination is key to securing growth and prosperity for all.